 Before You Buy Pencil

-Pencil’s expressive features, like Palm Rejection, Erase, and Blend, require an iPad with Retina display,(iPad generation 3 or 4, iPad Air, both iPad Mini models) or iPhone 4S or greater.
+Pencil’s expressive features, like Palm Rejection, Erase, and Blend, require an iPad with Retina display or iPhone 4S or greater.

 In addition to Paper, Pencil can be utilized in other apps whose developers have implemented Pencil support.
 Check your app developer's website to see if they support Pencil.
 If Pencil is not supported, it will still work as a passive stylus.

-Note that Pencil’s expressive features also only work on iPads with Retina displays, (iPad generation 3 or 4, iPad Air), iPad Mini or iPhone 4S or greater.
-Check here if you’re not sure which iPad you have.
+Note that Pencil’s expressive features also only work on iPads with Retina display or iPhone 4S or greater.

 We do not recommend using a screen protector with Pencil.
 The rough surface of many screen protectors can dramatically increase wear on Pencil’s rubber tips.
 Screen protectors may also interfere with your device's ability to detect Pencil touches.